-Level One: UNHCR Registration and Emergency Management on the NetBeans Platform
+Level One: UNHCR Registration and Emergency Management on Java and NetBeans

 Level One is a lightweight tool created by the UNHCR (UN Refugee Agency) for capturing information on the first level details of refugees in an emergency context.
 In its recently released initial version, the application was used in Niger to register information about families in emergency contexts.
 The key idea behind the application is to provide a means to quickly capture information and provide quick reports and overviews.
 Once a new family is registered, administrators can easily view and track the related information about the evolution of registered families.